 - Arrange each filet, single layer, in skillet and season with salt and Cajun seasoning.

 - Cook for 3-4 minutes then flip and season the other side.
 Cook for another 3-4 minutes.

 - While the fish is baking, mix together the mayonnaise, sour cream, garlic powder, lemon juice and dill in a small bowl.
 Serve with salmon.

-Directions for Grill:
+Directions for Grill

 - While the fish is grilling, mix together the mayonnaise, sour cream, garlic powder, lemon juice and dill in a small bowl.
 Serve with salmon.

-I served this with broccoli, cauliflower and long grain & wild rice.
+I served this with broccoli, cauliflower, and long grain & wild rice.

-Ovo-Lacto Vegetarian, not Vegan and certainly not Freegan is the theme here since these burgers contains eggs and cheese.
+Ovo-Lacto Vegetarian, not Vegan and certainly not Freegan is the theme here since these burgers contain eggs and cheese.
 The eggs are meant to help the everything stick together.
 However, if you want to go all Vegan, and since it’s recommended that you drain the peppers very well before mixing, you could just drain them a little less to retain some of the liquid to help meld everything together.

 If you’re lucky enough to have a food processor, you’ll want to pull it out for this recipe and finely chop the bell pepper, onion, and garlic.
-If not, a good old fashioned sharp knife will do!
+If not, a good old-fashioned sharp knife will do!